Noaaan/MythicMetals/PATCHNOTES.md

 Copper Armor is now more conductible.
 Please be careful in thunderstorms.
 Reduced the mining level required for most storage blocks.
 Re-added Carmot to the alt recipe of Celestium Ingots.
+Increased the experience gained from smelting and blasting ores (0.2 XP -> Range between 0.7, 1.0, 1.5, 2.0 XP per smelt).
+Midas Gold can now be smelted in a regular furnace.

 Increased the durability of the following armor sets (largest to smallest increase):
 - Carmot